 - What is my risk of having another SCAD?

-- Do I have blood vessel conditions, such as FMD?
+- Do I have a blood vessel condition, such as fibromuscular dysplasia, also called FMD?

 - I have other health conditions.
 How can I best manage them together?